 - Make introductions: It’s an easy and meaningful way to help others grow their networks.

 - Host a party: You can have a small get together in your home or a restaurant.
-Websites like Grubwithus make it easy to set up a dinner or happy hour.
-I did one a sometime ago and it was great to connect people who might not have met each other otherwise.
+I hosted one some time ago and it was great to connect people who might not have met each other otherwise.